| | | | | |

 1. Have egg yolks ready in a bowl, and set aside where it will be within reach.

-2. Using a whisk, combine milk, sugar, almond and vanilla extract in a medium saucepan over medium heat on stovetop.
-Allow milk to scald (heat to the point when tiny bubbles form around edges of pan).
-Whisk occasionally to prevent cornstarch from clumping on bottom edges of pan.
+2. Using a whisk, combine milk, sugar, almond, and vanilla extract in a medium saucepan over medium heat on the stovetop.
+Allow milk to scald (heat to the point when tiny bubbles form around the edges of the pan).
+Whisk occasionally to prevent the cornstarch from clumping on the bottom edges of the pan.

-3. Remove milk mixture from heat, preferably to a burner that’s turned off.
+3. Remove the milk mixture from the heat, preferably to a burner that’s turned off.

-4. Mix about 2 tablespoons of scalded milk mixture into the yolks eggs using whisk, then introduce eggs into milk mixture in a slow stream, whisking milk mixture constantly.
+4. Mix about 2 tablespoons of the scalded milk mixture into the yolks eggs using a whisk, then introduce eggs into the milk mixture in a slow stream, whisking milk mixture constantly.

 5. Immediately return pan to heat and whisk gently until custard thickens, another two or three minutes.
 Do not allow to boil.